Types of Lightning Arrester

-Lightning strikes are powerful natural phenomena that can cause significant damage to buildings, structures, and electrical systems.
-To protect against the devastating effects of lightning, lightning arresters are used.
-In this article, we will explore different types of lightning arresters, their purposes, and how they work.
+Lightning strikes are powerful natural events that can cause serious damage to buildings, structures, and electrical systems.
+To protect against these harmful effects, we use lightning arresters.
+In this discussion, we’ll explore the different types of lightning arresters, understand their purposes, and see how they work to keep electrical systems safe.

 Common Types of Lightning Arresters